- Normal precautions

 Security Status Last Updated: 17 March 2020

 Because there is no resident Irish Embassy in Seychelles, we are limited in the help we can offer you in an emergency.
-However, if you need assistance, please contact our Embassy in Dar es Salaam in Tanzania or the Consular Assistance Unit at the Department of Foreign Affairs and Trade in Dublin on +353 1 408 2000.
+However, if you need assistance, please contact our Embassy in Dar es Salaam in Tanzania or the Consular Assistance Unit at the Department of Foreign Affairs in Dublin on +353 1 408 2000.

 EU Directive on Consular Protection